| [09

 and still have a pulse, plus all my hair and teeth and Ive come back to reclaim a

+little territory.
 I wasnt sure who was going to be here, but the audiences

 have been sell-outs or damn near close to sell-outs, so Im just thrilled.
 And they